 Two shallow, extended reach wells on the North Slope of Alaska required fill cleanouts.
-The TVD of the first well was 3800 feet with a measured depth of 14,400 feet for a total horizontal extent of 10,600 feet.
-The horizontal extent of the second well was 10,466 feet.
-Both wells were completed with 4-1/2-inch casing.
+The TVD of the first well was 3,800 feet with a measured depth of 14,400 ft. for a total horizontal extent of 10,600 ft.
+The horizontal extent of the second well was 10,466 ft.
+Both wells were completed with 4 1/2-inch casing.

-Prior attempts to reach total depth to clean fill out of these wells with 2-inch diameter coil and a tractor device were unsuccessful.
+Prior attempts to clean fill out of these wells and to reach total depth with 2-in. diameter coil and a tractor device were unsuccessful.

 Both jobs were completed using a 2 1/8-in.
 HydroPull™ tool run on 2-in. coil with a flow rate of 2.2 bpm.
 The HydroPull™ job planning software indicated lockup without the tool at 10,000 ft.
 MD.
 The average annular flow velocity was 190 fpm, which is marginal for cuttings transport in a shallow inclined well, however the pulsed annular flow provided by the HydroPull tool ensured adequate cuttings transport and both jobs were completed without incident.

 Total job time was 1 day for the first well and 2 days for the second well.Download as PDF